highcharts/highcharts-editor/README.md

 ### TinyMCE

-If you're using TinyMCE, and would like to be able to insert Highchart charts into your documents, simply include `dist/highcharts-editor.tinymce.min.js` in your page.
-Remember to bake first! **Do not include `highcharts-editor.min.js` when including the tinymce plugin!
+If you're using TinyMCE, and would like to be able to insert Highchart charts from it, simply include `dist/highcharts-editor.tinymce.min.js` in your page.
+Remember to bake first!

+**Do not include `highcharts-editor.min.js` when including the tinymce plugin!
 The editor is baked into the same script for your convinience!**

 After the script is included, create your editor with the highcharts plugin enabled:

     tinymce.init({
         selector: "textarea",
         plugins: [
-            "highcharts highchartssvg"
+            "highcharts highchartssvg noneditable"
         ]
     });